-The main trait is conscientiousness, this trait includes the related sub traits of achievement seeking, orderliness, disciplined and dutifulness.
+The main trait is conscientiousness.
+This trait includes the related sub traits of achievement-seeking, orderliness, disciplined, industriousness and dutifulness.
 These are the traits most connected to those who take on the responsibility of a management role.
-Another predictor and trait is a psychological motivation to have control over others.
+Another predictor is a psychological motivation to have control over others.
 This motivation is likely to be high in current and aspiring managers.
-Of course there are always exceptions.
+Of course, there are always exceptions.

 Those who are high in trait conscientiousness have certain strengths and weaknesses.
-They tend to have a strong work ethic, they’re organized, decisive, judge quickly and make quick decisions which can be a strength.
-However judging quickly can also be a weakness, quick judgments are usually based on limited information which could lead to mistakes.
-Those high in conscientiousness also tend to be more close minded and rigid or linear in their thinking.
+They tend to have a strong work ethic, they’re organized, decisive, judge quickly and make quick decisions.
+This can be a strength.
+However, judging quickly can also be a weakness.
+Quick judgments are usually based on limited information which could lead to mistakes.
+Those high in conscientiousness also tend to be more close-minded and rigid or linear in their thinking.
 Conscientiousness is one of the big five personality traits.

 Counter Productive Techniques

-Micro managing is when the conscientious trait and or the desire to control others becomes extreme.
-The desire to control others can turn into intimidation tactics to fulfil that desire.
-Example intimidation tactics are standing behind employees excessively for long periods of time.
+Micromanaging is controlling or monitoring every single aspect of their workers, and not trusting them to do things for themselves.
+Micromanaging is when the conscientious trait and, or the desire to control others becomes extreme.
+The desire to control others can turn into intimidation tactics to fulfill that desire.
+An example of intimidation tactics is, standing behind employees excessively for long periods of time.

-Standing behind and pressuring employees is an incredibly short sighted and brute force managing style.
-This pressure style results in increased levels of stress and anxiety within many employees.
-The increased levels of stress and anxiety increases the chance of mistakes and it can lower staff morale and potentially cause health problems and absences from work.
-Passive aggressive employees will also resist to this style of management.
+Standing behind and pressuring employees is an incredibly short-sighted and brute-forced managing style.
+This pressure style results in increased levels of stress and anxiety for many employees.
+The increased levels of stress and anxiety increases the chance of mistakes, and it can lower staff morale and potentially cause health problems and absences from work.
+Passive-aggressive employees will also resist this style of management.

-Micro managing can also lead to a very patronizing and/or condescending attitude and ways of dealing with staff.
-These managers can have a general belief that they’re more competent than their staff, making various negative assumptions about the competence of others, or simply not trusting them.
+Micromanaging can also lead to a very patronizing and/or condescending attitude and ways of dealing with staff.
+These managers can have a general belief that they’re more competent than their staff.
+They make various negative assumptions about the competence of others, or simply not trusting them.
 This attitude can obviously be insulting to others, affecting comfort levels in the work place and generally having a negative impact on employee morale.

-This attitude can stem from a distorted view of their own competence and a need to feel important with a strong desire for ego gratification.
-This leads to egotistical thinking and an excessive need to boost up their ego, they over inflate their own importance and competence and play down the competence of others.
+This attitude can stem from a distorted view of their own competence, and a need to feel important with a strong desire for ego gratification.
+This leads to egotistical thinking and an excessive need to boost their ego.
+They over inflate their own importance and competence, and play down the competence of others.
+Some of these managers are more interested in their ego and social status, rather than actually getting a job completed.
 A certain amount of trust and freedom needs to be given to employees to get the best out of them.

 Recognition of Efforts

-This is also true when managers try to help those that they believe are in some form of mental distress or difficultly, asking if “they’re okay” to show support.
-It’s a simple scripted action which can make a situation worse, or differently not better if that employee is aware of the scripted reason why they were asked.
+This is also true when managers try to help those that they believe are in some form of mental distress or difficultly asking if “they’re okay” to show support.
+It’s a simple scripted action which can make a situation worse, or definitely not better, if that employee is aware of the scripted reason for why they were asked.